CongLeSolutionX/go_community/doc/godebug.md

 enabled by default on listerners.
 Using multipathtcp="0" reverts to the pre-Go 1.24 behavior.

+Go 1.24 introduces the ability to print information about the toolchain switch used in the go command, controlled by the `toolchaintrace` setting.
+This setting defaults to `toolchaintrace=0`, meaning no information is printed.
+Setting it to `toolchaintrace=1` will cause the go command to print a message indicating the toolchain used and where it was found.

 ### Go 1.23

 Go 1.23 changed the channels created by package time to be unbuffered